By Howard J. Worman, M. D.

 How is the Hepatitis caused

-Patients in whom a diagnosis of autoimmune hepatitis is suspected may not have a liver biopsy as chances of bleeding are excessive.
+Patients in whom a diagnosis of autoimmune hepatitis is caused by

 Treatment